PalisadoesFoundation/pattoo/docs/cli.rst

 .. code-block:: text

-  $ bin/pattoo_cli.py create key_translation --description "Stock Market Symbol Translations"
+  $ bin/pattoo_cli.py create key_translation --name "Stock Market Symbol Translations"

 In this case we create a new translation group with the name "Stock Market Symbol Translations"